xeroblaze0/xeroblaze0.github.io/_posts/2020-05-13-principal_component_analysis.markdown

 title:  Principal Component Analysis
 date:   2020-05-13
 description: Using PCA to determine number of presynaptic inputs of a cell
-tags: maths stats neuroscience matlab
+tags: math stats neuroscience matlab
 ---

 <p>